Libetti/Raspbpi-project/README.md

 # Binary Clock
 A binary clock that represents hours, minutes, and seconds shown through lit and unlit pixels on the sense HAT.
 The time shown refers to your OS system timezone.

+## Terms of Use
+The sensor libraries are a necessary component for these projects to work, unforutunately they are also proprietary.
+Contact me at libetti@udel.edu if you would like to request them.